 “Everyone needs to be valued.
 Everyone has the potential to give something back if only they had the chance.”

 – Princess Diana

 At times Princess Diana resented the intrusion of the media into her private life.
-But at other times, she realised the importance of the media, in highlighting important social issues.
-Diana played a significant role in de stigmatising people’s perceptions about people who were HIV positive.
+But at other times, she realised the importance of the media in highlighting important social issues.
+Diana played a significant role in de-stigmatising people who were HIV positive.
 At the time there was a lot of fear that HIV could be passed on through touch alone.
-Princess Diana allayed many of these prejudices, by being photographed, touching people who had the disease.
-Another campaign which Diana though incredibly important was the campaign to ban landmines.
-She supported a ban on landmines because they are responsible for so many post conflict deaths and injuries.
+Princess Diana allayed many of these prejudices by being photographed embracing people who had the disease.
+Another campaign which Diana thought incredibly important was the campaign to ban landmines.
+She supported a ban on landmines because they are responsible for so many post-conflict deaths and injuries.
 Often it is young children who are most affected by the legacy of landmines.
 Princess Diana was the most high profile figure to support the ban on landmines.
-Pictures of her walking through an old landmine in Angola were displayed around the world.
+Pictures of her walking through an old landmine site in Angola were displayed around the world.
 Her role is thought by many to be crucial in the passing of the Ottawa treaty banning the use of landmines.

 “After giving her time and property to charities and causes ranging from the treatment of AIDS to the abolition of landmines, her destiny is clear.
 She will never be the queen of England, but she will be the queen of our hearts.”

 Diana: Princess of Wales by Mario Testino

 Diana: Princess of Wales by Mario Testino at Amazon.